doctape/doctape-client-js/README.md

 To build the library for npm, just run `make node` from inside the top directory.
 You'll find the npm package structure in `distrib-node`.

+### Browser / Plain

+To build a javascript file, run `make browser` and then require `distrib-browser/doctape.js` from your web page.

 ### Browser / jQuery

-To build a javascript file to include alongside jQuery, run `make browser` and then require `distrib-browser/doctape.js` from your web page.
+To build a javascript file to include alongside jQuery, run `make jquery` and then require `distrib-browser/doctape.jquery.js` from your web page.

 ## Project Structure